darrenarmstrong85/task-202307/lib/task3/readme.md

 entire dataset in memory, where in-memory VFS operations in RAM will be at least an order of magnitude faster than even the fastest NVMe-based retrieval.

-We may still want to use different summary representations for different granularities, as this will ensure we obtain the best performance over a range of user queries, and provides appropriate precision where needed.
-Inside the call to `getStockSamples`, once we have a sample increment and table of sample points, we use a binary search to find the table of interest.

-There is an approx 10:1 reduction in storage cost if 1-second bins are appropriate.
-Given the description of expected use, it seems that raw tick data would almost never be needed for the granularity required.

-Finally, given how small the data storage requirements are for daily samples ( <100MB **total** ), I think it would be worth storing daily data as a flat file within the database, with the `g# attribute set either on-disk or upon loading.

-So for the purpose of this exercise, I have decided to use the sampling increment as follows:

-- If the sample increments are smaller than 1 minute, use 1-second binned data.

-- If the sample increment is above 1 minute, we use the trade1min table.

-- If the sample increment is greater than 1 day, use daily stats

 It is not obvious that hourly binned data is worth the cost and complexity versus 1-minute data.
 Storing the data as a flat file